proof-ladders/protocol-ladder/README.md

  * Primitives: IND-CCA/UF-CMA/.../signature/signature with DEO/...
    // if approach is computational, this contains the list of assumptions
    // if it is symbolic, it contains the list of primitives with eventual advanced capabilities
- * Properties: Prop1, ...
-Propn, ..., Prop1' (⚡)
+ * Properties: Prop1, ..., ⚡Propi, ..., Propn
   // provide here the properties or class of attacks covered by the tool.
-  // by default, giving a property means it is proved, but for tools that enable attack finding, a found attack on a property is given using the ⚡ emoji.
+  // by default, giving a property means it is proved.
+  // for tools that enable attack finding, a found attack on a property is given by prefixing the property with the  ⚡ emoji.

 Analysis features: